 This document sets out the standard terms and conditions under which Gibbs Gillespie will act for Landlords as agents in the letting and management of residential Property.
 The terms are, necessarily, quite detailed and precise.
 However, if any further clarification is required, the Landlord is requested to contact a member of Gibbs Gillespie’s staff.
-Any variation must be confirmed in writing.
+Any variation to these terms and conditions is not effective unless confirmed in writing by Gibbs Gillespie.

 - Rent means any payment to be made by the Tenant or the agent of the Tenant for the use of the Property whether expressed to be rent, a premium or any other form of payment whether paid directly by the Tenant or his agent or gained from other means such as deductions from the deposit.